jrc03c/read-only-web-page/readme.md

 # Caveat

 It's probably not hard to defeat the effects of this script.
-It's not meant to be 100% foolproof and secure against all possible workarounds; it's just meant to handle some particular use cases for me, especially in cases where I need to be especially careful about _not_ changing anything.
+It's not meant to be 100% foolproof and secure against all possible workarounds; it's just meant to handle some particular use cases for me, especially in cases where I need to be particularly careful about _not_ changing anything.
 The effects probably also won't be applied to iframes or shadow DOMs, but that's just a guess because I haven't tested them yet.